Skip to Content

 What Is A Balcony Herb Garden?

-Herbs are a particularly good choice for a city garden for a few different reasons:
+Herbs are a particularly good choice for a city garden for these reasons:

 1. You don’t need much space to grow them, for starters.